LeungSamWai/LeungSamWai.github.io/index.md

 <hr>
 <h3 class="text-center">News</h3>
-I am currently exploring new faculty position opportunities.
+- [Top] :smile: :smile: I am currently exploring new faculty position opportunities.
 I would greatly appreciate any recommendations or referrals you might be able to provide.
 Thank you.
+- [09/29/2024] The journal extension of DIA has been accepted by Neurocomputing.
+Many thanks to all the collaborators for their efforts!
 <hr>

 <h3 class="text-center">Awards</h3>
 - Travel Award, 2024 SIAM Northern and Central California Sectional Meeting
 - Travel Award, 2023 International Congress on Industrial and Applied Mathematics
 - CVPR Outstanding Reviewer [Link](https://cvpr2022.thecvf.com/outstanding-reviewers).